tsirysndr/oh-my-droid/README.md

 authorized_keys = []
 ```

-You can customize it and run `oh-my-droid setup` to apply the changes.
+You can customize it and run `oh-my-droid apply` to apply the changes.